dekadii01/dekadii01/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
-I'm Adi Pramana, a cheerful developer from Denpasar, Bali, who loves to create and contribute to open-source projects.
-I also enjoy playing the guitar and ukulele in my free time.
+I'm Adi Pramana, a cheerful developer from Denpasar, Bali.
+I specialize in front-end development and have a keen interest in UI/UX design.
+I have a passion for creating beautiful and user-friendly web applications.
+When I'm not coding, you'll find me strumming my guitar or playing the ukulele.
+Let's connect and create something amazing together! 🌟

 # 💫 About Me:
 - 🌱 I’m currently learning React JS<br>- 👯 I’m looking to collaborate on web development projects<br>- 💬 Ask me about React, and front-end development<br>- 📫 How to reach me: adipram@gmail.com<br>- 😄 Pronouns: he/him<br>- ⚡ Fun fact: I enjoy playing guitar and ukulele!<br>